 This Design and Access Statement has been produced by USL Architects.
-The planning application relates to the erection of a three story residential building on 2 Midcroft, Ruislip.
+The application relates to the erection of a modest four-story residential building on 2 Midcroft, Ruislip.

 The site is currently occupied by a former petrol filling station, which has most recently been used as a car wash facility.
-Unfortunately, the impact of the Covid-19 pandemic has affected the business and it is no longer trading.

 The site in its present form does not enhance the local street scene or local vernacular.
 It creates an incongruous structure, which is intrusive to its surroundings.

-The proposed scheme comprises of seven flats ranging from one bedroom to three bedrooms and also includes refuse storage, a cycle store, and parking spaces, whilst considering the local area in all aspects.
+The proposed scheme comprises seven flats ranging from one bedroom to three bedrooms and also includes refuse storage, a cycle store, and parking spaces, whilst considering the local area in all aspects.